-The day had started with a good sailing wind of 15-18 knots, the Parasailor was up and we were making about 6.5 knots in a $2\cdot5-3\cdot5m$ swell ... and now this.
+The day had started with a good sailing wind of 15-18 knots, the Parasailor was up and we were making about 6.5 knots in a 2.5-3.5m swell ... and now this.
 We had 765 miles behind us with 1320 miles to go - not really a good place to face such a problem.
 First we had to drop the Parasailor.
 We have a routine to do this, with Astrid in the cockpit to handle the sheets while I pull down the snuffer and try to tame the sail until we can get it down through the forward hatch.
 So far so good.
 But we were nervous.

 While we were dropping the Parasailor the starboard sheets fell overboard and vanished under the hull.
 The nightmare was going on while the motor was running.
 I shouted from the bow and Astrid stopped the motor immediately and put it into reverse.
 (As long as Pincoya is moving forward the propeller does not like to fold, hence the reverse.)
-Luckily we managed to get the sheets back on board without getting any mistakes.
-Our situation was bad enough without more mistakes from us, otherwise the situation would escalate and we would end up as a case of maritime distress.
-Continuing to the Caribbean was the only thing we could do.
-We only had fuel for about 400 miles, the Cape Verdes were already 765 miles behind us, and sailing upwind with a broken shroud is impossible.
-We still had more than 1300 miles to go to the Caribbean, but it would be downwind.
+Luckily we managed to get the sheets back on board without getting them into the propeller.
+After the Parasailor was below and all the sheets on deck again we restarted the motor and took a deep breath.